 Policies & Procedures Implementation Management has established policies and procedures to ensure proper segregation of duties, authorization of transactions, adequate documentation, and physical control over assets and records.
-Among others, the Company has policies and procedures on; Signing Authorities Allowance for Inventory Obsolescence Allowance for Doubtful Accounts Receivable Foreign Currency Risk Management System Backup and Recovery In addition, the Company has the following ethics related policies and procedures Code of Conduct, with Annual Declaration of Compliance The Policies and Procedures enumerated herein exist and are being implemented.
-8. Related Party Transactions 9.
+Among others, the Company has policies and procedures on; 1.
+Signing Authorities 2.
+Allowance for Inventory Obsolescence The Policies and 3.
+Allowance for Doubtful Accounts Receivable Procedures 4.
+Foreign Currency Risk Management enumerated herein 5.
+System Backup and Recovery exist and are being In addition, the Company has the following ethics related policies and procedures implemented.
+7. Code of Conduct, with Annual Declaration of Compliance 8.
+Related Party Transactions 9.
 Insider Trading Policy 10.
 Non-Disclosure Agreement